Abeeekoala/IAC-Team-12/README.md

 - **Debugging and Support:** Abraham

 ## Introduction
-The design detials and reasons for the design can be found in the personal statements.
+The design detials and reasons for the design can be found in the personal statements and also in main's read.md.

 ## Design Specifications
 ### High-Level Design